netpositive-money/netpositive-money.github.io/elm-pages/content/faq/index.md

 network, so the number of on-chain transactions is not an interesting metric for it.
-This can be seen easily: On one hand the [number of onchain transactions](https://bitinfocharts.com/comparison/bitcoin-transactions.html) has always been limited --- and that limit has been pretty much hit constantly since at least 2019.
+This can be seen easily: On one hand the [number of onchain transactions](https://bitinfocharts.com/comparison/bitcoin-transactions.html) has always been limited &mdash; and that limit has been pretty much hit constantly since at least 2019.
 On the other hand, the value of Bitcoin, as well as the estimated number of its users, has been rising over many orders of magnitude since 2009.
 How can this be possible?